The Progress of Medicine and Science

 To sum up, the Church has opposed all manner of advance in medicine.
 It suppressed the rational medicine of the ancient world, destroyed medical books, and promoted its own pseudo-medicine based on supernaturalism.
 It burned medical researchers and other proto-scientists as heretics.
 It opposed anatomical research and taught that illness was caused by sin.
 It denied medical assistance to millions, including surgery, inoculation, anaesthetics and prophylaxis.
 It promoted a body of falsehoods about the medical consequences of various forms of sexual activity, and has been prepared to see people die rather than contravene the word of God by permitting medical assistance.
 Elsewhere (pages 357- 363) we have seen that it has a poor record in respect to the treatment of the sick, notably the mentally ill, the deaf, the physically handicapped, lepers, women in labour, indeed anyone who was unlucky enough to became ill or injured.
 In classical Rome life expectancy had been 50-60 years.
 After a thousand years of Christian hegemony it had halved to around 25-30 years.

 For the 1,500 years that the Church dominated medicine it made virtually no advance whatsoever.
 Indeed, almost all major advances were made despite its efforts.
-They were made by heretics, by Muslims, by Jews, or were imported from non-believers outside Christendom.
-For centuries the only medical advances within Christendom were made by enemies of the Church like Paracelsus , or those who ignored its restrictions, like Leonardo da Vinci.
+They were made by heretics, by Muslims, by Jews, or were imported from nonbelievers outside Christendom.
+For centuries the only medical advances within Christendom were made by enemies of the Church like Paracelsus , or those who ignored its restrictions, like Leonardo DA Vinci.
 The Enlightenment brought medicine to many who had been ignored or maltreated by the Church, notably the insane, the old, the blind, the deaf and the congenitally deformed.
 The Enlightenment also triggered an interest in public health, hygiene and infant mortality.
 The Church's traditional position on many medical matters was challenged by freethinkers: first by humanists, then by deists, then by atheists.
 The greatest Christian contributions came from Quakers and from occasional maverick believers who were prepared to defy their Churches.

 The most curious thing of all is that senior churchmen seem always to have had at least an inkling about the efficacy of scientific medicine.
 During the many centuries that they were denying medical help to others, many bishops, cardinals and popes retained their own personal Jewish physicians.